-In my introduction to this blog series, I told you that my goal for this series is to walk you through the journey of starting, building, and ultimately selling a business.
+In my introduction to this blog & podcast series, I told you that my goal for this series is to walk you through the journey of starting, building, and ultimately selling a business.
 And now right off the bat, I’m going to talk to you about selling your business?
 Hold up.
 Isn’t that a little strange talking about the end before we even start?
 Well, yeah, but hear me out.

 If you take a trip, you begin your travels with an end destination in mind.
 In order to leave my house in East Tennessee and get to Oregon, I know to head West, but I’d need detailed directions from my GPS to outline the quickest route possible.
 But because of the distance between Tennessee and Oregon, I’m more than likely going to run into delays and problems somewhere along my path – wrecks, construction work, road closures, storms.
 Inevitably, my GPS will reroute me and get me to my final destination.